Skip to content

 The bundle target uses index.ts as the entrypoint for the WebSocket server to host on Bedrock AgentCore Runtime.

-A docker target is also generated which runs the docker build for all agents if you have multiple defined.
+A docker target is also generated which prepares the docker context for all agents if you have multiple defined.

 Your agent is automatically configured with observability using the AWS Distro for Open Telemetry (ADOT), by configuring auto-instrumentation in your Dockerfile.